SKYSYSLK/SithumiTradings/README.md

   - In time and shop based report generating

 **OUT SCOPE**
-- The system does not concern about the size of the storage devices.
+- The system does not concern about the size of the memory storage devices.

 <br>